Allendavee/subtitle-generator/README.md

 # Key Notes
 * Ensure your dependencies are up to date
 * Ensure to install ffmpeg and Whisper-rs (You can use brew to do this on MacOS)
-* Download and add the whisper model to the models folder (curl -L -H "Hugging-Secrete" -o ggml-base.en.bin https://huggingface.co/openai/whisper/resolve/main/ggml-base.en.bin)
+* Download and add the whisper model to the "models" folder (curl -L -H "Hugging-Secrete" -o ggml-base.en.bin https://huggingface.co/openai/whisper/resolve/main/ggml-base.en.bin)

 # How To Use
 * The program would prompt you to add the path to the audio file